To live a fulfilled life we have identified 8 areas that need attention in equal measure. These areas of focus are:

 The key: Embark on a ‘try it and see’ strategy.
 Using Olivia’s PA to find places and activities in her locality.
-These could include: the gym, swimming, running, aerobics, kick boxing, fencing, horse riding etc and in any combination.
-Olivia to make ‘her time’ by taking half day each week out of the business and let the team know.
+These could include: the gym, swimming, running, aerobics, kick-boxing, fencing, horse riding etc and in any combination.
+Olivia to make ‘her time’ by taking a half day each week out of the business and to let the team know.
 They will step up to the plate.
 Empowering the team is essential in leadership.

 Lessons learned: You look after everyone, the questions is, who looks after you?
-Happy healthy and wise is better than stressed, overwhelmed and always ‘on’.
-Olivia admits she in dangers of running out of battery.
+Happy healthy and wise is better than being stressed, overwhelmed and always ‘on’.
+Olivia admits she is in danger of running out of battery.
 That an integrated work, life, health and fitness balance is the best policy.
 It’s a no brainer.

 Aspirations & purpose

-Having personal aspirations will contribute immensely to Olivia developing into a person and becoming who she wants to be.
-It will take her out of he comfort zone, increase her confidence and boost self awareness.
+Having personal aspirations will contribute immensely to Olivia developing as a person and towards becoming who she wants to be.
+It will take her out of her comfort zone, increase her confidence and boost self awareness.
 This is not an event, but necessitates time, self study and education.
 It does not have a price and has no structure.
 It is unmeasurable; a state of mind.
 Aspiration is an ambition of achieving something.